Autophagy Fasting | Start | Stop | Induce | Methods | Diet | Benefits

 Also, autophagy can prevent age-related muscle atrophy.
-This effect on skeletal muscles is another indication that autophagy can slow down the systematic aging process (Jiao et al. 201730).
+This effect on skeletal muscles indicates autophagy can slow systematic aging (Jiao et al. 201730).

 Autophagy can counteract not only muscle atrophy but also bone loss.

-Thus, studies suggest that autophagy is also doing the housekeeping in bone cells and thus recycles dysfunctional bone cells (Florencio-Silva et al. 201731).
+Thus, studies suggest that autophagy also does the housekeeping in bone cells and thus recycles dysfunctional bone cells (Florencio-Silva et al. 201731).

 7. Heart Health

-Autophagy does not stop at the heart either.
-In this sense, research shows more and more that autophagy can probably renew damaged proteins and organelles in heart cells as well.
+Autophagy does not stop at heart either.
+In this sense, research shows more and more that autophagy can probably renew damaged proteins and organelles in heart cells.

 Thus, researchers conclude that autophagy can significantly reduce cardiovascular diseases (Sasaki et al. 201732).